 The permittee is advised that any permits issued do not supersede any and all requirements of the Commonwealth Utilities Corporation.
 The issuance of a Permit Decision, and the permit granted, does not act as a waiver of other CNMI agency permit requirements.
-The language contained in the permit shall not be construed as an express or implied waiver of the need of Permittee to obtain other permits which may be needed and required to obtain connections to water, sewer and electrical power under CNMI law and/or CUC Rules and Regulations, or to obtain other permits which may be needed and requires which may be needed and required to regulation from any other CNMI governmental entities.
+The language contained in the permit shall not be construed as an express or implied waiver of the need of Permittee to obtain other permits which may be needed and required to obtain connections to water, sewer and electrical power under CNMI law and/or CUC Rules and Regulations, or to obtain other permits which may be needed and required by law, rule or regulation from any other CNMI governmental entities.